Thyroid gland removal - discharge

 A speech pathologist may have shown you exercises to make your vocal cords stronger.
 A dietitian may have helped you plan meals for the first few days after your surgery.

-You may have a drain and a bulb coming from your incision.
+You may have a drain attached to a bulb coming from your incision.

 You may have some pain and soreness in your neck at first, especially when you swallow.
 Your voice may be a little hoarse for the first week.
 You will probably be able to start your everyday activities in just a few weeks.